-Our key personnel may negotiate employment or consulting agreements with a target business in connection with a particular business combination may be conditioned on the retention or resignation of such key personnel.
+Our key personnel may negotiate employment or consulting agreements with a target business in connection with a particular business combination, and a particular business combination may be conditioned on the retention or resignation of such key personnel.
 These agreements may provide for them to receive compensation following our initial business combination and as a result, may cause them to have conflicts of interest in determining whether a particular business combination is the most advantageous.